 - Surgical Care.
 The American College of Surgeons National Surgical Quality Improvement Program (ACS NSQIP®) recognized Albany Medical Center for exemplary surgical outcomes.

 - Stroke, Heart Attack and Heart Failure.
 Recognized by the American Heart Association/Stroke Association for leading the nation in following evidence-based guidelines.

 Albany Medical Center earned The Joint Commission’s “Gold Seal of Approval” for accreditation.
 The accreditation award recognized Albany Med’s dedication to continuous compliance with The Joint Commission’s state-of-the-art standards.

 - Bariatric Surgery.
 Only program in the region and one of only 10 programs in the state to achieve a “Level 1” accreditation from the Bariatric Surgery Center Network Accreditation Program of the American College of Surgeons.

 - Cancer Service.
 Accreditation “with commendation” for cancer services from the American College of Surgeons Commission on Cancer for meeting stringent quality standards.

 - Cardiac Care.
 Awarded prestigious Advanced Certification in Heart Failure from the Joint Commission.

 - Epilepsy Program.
-Adult Epilepsy Program earned National Association of Epilepsy Centers’ prestigious Level 4 designation for the sixth consecutive year.
+Adult Epilepsy Program earned National Association of Epilepsy Centers’ prestigious Level 4 designation for the seventh consecutive year.

 - Graduate Medical Education.
 Earned five-year accreditation, the maximum, from the Accreditation Council for Graduate Medical Education.